Chardonneaur/GeneratedInsights/README.md

 **Automatically surfaces significant traffic changes as insight cards on your Matomo dashboard.**

-> This plugin is a community contribution and is not officially supported by Matomo GmbH.
+> This plugin is a community contribution and is not officially supported by Matomo.
 > It is provided under the GPL v3 license without any warranty of fitness for a particular purpose.

 ## Description